dhhyi/travel-packlist/libs/documentation/src/doc/rules-documentation.md

 ## Conclusion

-With all of this you can define a conditional checklist very flexible.
+With all of this you can define a conditional pack list very flexible.

 One advice:
 Don't trigger too many effects in one rule.